sooheesh/react-native-run-android-with-emulator/README.md

 # open-android-emulator
-Opens the android emulator and connects to a virtual device.
+Opens the android emulator and connects to the latest version device.
+(Use it with React Native and IntelliJ)

 ### Open virtual device with the latest version API.